outdreamer/build-a-cure/docs/tasks/alternate_function_derivation.md

           - what is the distribution in difference between the changes you would need to make to r as you rotated it in order to generate the area of the square instead?
             - sequence of r-values to generate the circle as you rotate r: r r r r r
-            - sequence of r-values to generate the square as you rotate r: r, r + 0.1, r + 0.2, etc
+            - sequence of r-values to generate the square as you rotate r: r, r + 0.1y, r + 0.2y, r + 0.3y, r + 0.2y, r + 0.1y

+          - what is the equivalent relationship between square/circle but applied to the circle/x (such as a triangle), and what is the difference in area between those shapes?
+            - add another variable to the 'rotate' operation in the form of 'variable r' or add another variable to the 'shift' operation like 'variable power' to generate the equivalent x-generating operation
+            - connect the triangle's area to r instead of connecting the circle's area to r (this is the same as calculating the ratio of difference/difference types between the hexagon/circle)
+              - calculating the area of a circle using triangles is adjacent given the trigonometric relationships connected to pi
+            - is the fact that the hexagon, square, and triangle all have more symmetries than the pentagon a relevant fact to explain why 3/4/6 are more relevant in calculating constants & circle metrics like e & pi than 5 is?
+              - why is 5 more relevant than 3 in some cases like finding primes (repeatability of factors between 3/6)

   - related questions & notes from applying known rules & adjacent transforms